decor

-Hernia mesh is a surgical product used to stabilize tissue during a hernia repair surgery and is used in about 90% of hernia repairs.
+Hernia mesh is a surgical product used to stabilize tissue during a hernia repair surgery and has been used in about 90% of hernia repairs.
 It is also a common cause of serious complications that may occur after a hernia repair surgery and in some cases, may increase the risk of hernia recurrence and life-threatening events.

 Manufacturers including C.R.
 Bard, Atrium Medical, and Ethicon/Johnson & Johnson have faced thousands of hernia mesh lawsuits filed by people who were injured or suffered complications due to the use of hernia mesh.